Azure/az-hop/docs/deploy/configure_toolchain.md

 * Install Visual Studio Code Extension - Remote Development - [link](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack)

 ## Setup on Ubuntu (e.g. WSL2)
-This is not the recommended way, prefer using the container method.
+This is not the recommended way, but still remain a doable way.
 For Terraform to work properly on  WSL2, on the C drive, make sure to have the metadata mount option enabled.
-Run the `install.sh` from the _toolset/scripts_ directory
+Run the `install.sh` from the _toolset/scripts_ directory in Ubuntu 20.04.

 ```bash
 ./toolset/scripts/install.sh